Van Nuys station (Los Angeles Metro): Future development

 A rendering of the new elevated Van Nuys station.
 The rail line seen beneath the bridge is the future East San Fernando Valley Light Rail Transit Project.

 As part of the G Line Improvements Project, Van Nuys is being rebuilt as an elevated station, to make the G Line more reliable, safer and faster by eliminating interference from traffic.
 The station viaduct will cross both Van Nuys Boulevard and Vesper Avenue.

 Van Nuys station will serve as the southern terminus of the East San Fernando Valley Light Rail Transit Project light rail line in 2031.
 In June 2018, Metro staff recommended light rail as the preferred transport mode along this route.
 This route will connect to Amtrak and Metrolink's Van Nuys train station and Sylmar/San Fernando Metrolink station to the north.
-Additionally, the Sepulveda Transit Corridor service may connect to the station if Alternative 6 is chosen.
+Additionally, the Sepulveda Transit Corridor HRT service will also be added to connect to the station as early as 2033.